AbdullahAlKhafajiDev/Single-File-Form-Generator/html_generator/README.md

-# file-generator Config.json -> HTML
+# html-generator Config.json -> HTML

 ## About:

-Note the picture and the config.json file.
-The json config would yield the form settings in the picture.
+Note the config.json file and the picture.
+The json config would yield the form in the picture.
 Feel free to adjust
-the config to get the HTML file you need.
-The chances of an error are minimal, but if you encounter any, please contact [me](https://www.linkedin.com/in/abdullah-al-khafaji-2718861bb/).
+the config.json to get the HTML file looking however you need it.
+The chances of an error are minimal, but if you encounter any, please contact [me](https://www.linkedin.com/in/abdullah-al-khafaji-2718861bb/) or submit an issue to the repo [here](https://github.com/AbdullahAlKhafajiDev/remote-ESP32-communication/issues/new).

 ## Future: